hashiyomu/FACEIT-STATS-NIGHTBOT-STREAMELEMENTS/README.md

 ![image](https://github.com/hashiyomu/FACEIT-ELO-PARSER/assets/119516076/2890eef8-a16d-475e-84fe-e929f909d5ed)

 <h2> StreamElements</h2>
 How you do can deserialize response using Streamelements?
-I attached an example - Format.php.

 You need to upload the script to your server with PHP support.
 After the action you need to fetch your script URL by StreamElements.
 Result: